tungj/bumblebee-m11xr3-external-monitor/README.md

-GitHub Markup
+External Monitor with Optimus graphics card
 =============

 This is a shell script + configuration to use an external monitor on a notebook with an Optimus display card, initially based on https://github.com/Bumblebee-Project/Bumblebee/wiki/Multi-monitor-setup

 There's some tweaks:
 * share mouse/keyboard/clipboard across the two screens using http://synergy-foss.org/
 * root isn't required to start the external monitor.
 * uses Gnome Classic (gnome-session-fallback) instead of XFCE
-* copies env variables for GNOME_KEYRING_CONTROL, GNOME_KEYRING_PID, GPG_AGENT_INFO and SSH_AUTH_SOCK on the external monitor so you aren't prompted to type in your password again in the external monitor to access the login keyring (XFCE doesn't seem to need the Gnome ones since it's not Gnome-based).
+* copies env variables for GNOME_KEYRING_CONTROL, GNOME_KEYRING_PID, GPG_AGENT_INFO and SSH_AUTH_SOCK on the external monitor so you aren't prompted to type in your password again in the external monitor to access the login keyring (XFCE doesn't seem to need the Gnome ones since it's not Gnome-based)
-* 'xinput enable' doesn't seem to work for me, so using some regexs and xinput set-prop instead
+* 'xinput enable' doesn't seem to work for me, so using xinput set-prop instead

 Setup
 -------

-These instructions are designed for a Ubuntu 12.04 m11xR3 using Gnome Classic connecting to a LG Electronics W1953 monitor, it's probable that you might want to change the xorg files for your monitor and the OptimusStart.sh to match your keyboard/mouse names.
+These instructions are designed for a Ubuntu 12.04 m11xR3 using Gnome Classic connecting to a LG Electronics W1953 monitor, you probably want to change the xorg files for your monitor and OptimusStart.sh to match your keyboard/mice names.

     # Get a copy of these files
     cd ~